Kenneth H Pollock Home

 I was born in rural Australia and obtained a B.Sc. degree in Agriculture from the University of Sydney in New South Wales.
 For my Honours subject I chose Biometrics and began combining Statistics and Biology into a career.
 In order to obtain further postgraduate training, I attended Cornell University and obtained Masters and Ph.
 D degrees with theses on new developments in capture-recapture sampling of wildlife and fisheries populations.
 Thus my interest and focus on ecological applications of statistics began at that early stage of my career.
 I am an international expert on sampling animal populations.
 My passion is to work at the interface of biology and statistics to improve the science practiced by fisheries, wildlife and conservation biologists.
 A key aspect of that is sound postgraduate student education and mentorship.
 My greatest pleasure comes from seeing students grow and succeed in their academic endeavours.

 SPECIAL ANNOUNCEMENT.
-I AM TEACHING THREE TWO DAY WORKSHOPS AT CMAST MOREHEAD CITY DURING FALL SEMESTER 2016.
+I AM TEACHING THREE TWO DAY WORKSHOPS AT THE CMAST FACILITY IN MOREHEAD CITY, NC DURING FALL SEMESTER 2016.
 THE WORKSHOPS

 Oct 13/14 DESIGN OF ECOLOGICAL STUDIES